-What to Do in Dublin
+Things to do in Dublin at Night

 Drink a Pint of Guinness (or three) // The Guinness Storehouse closes at five but you can still try a pint of Ireland’s signature stout at any of the pubs around Temple Bar and Dame Lane.
 Dublin has an amazing pub culture.
 Take advantage of this and spend an evening out on the town.

 See a play // Dublin is a city of theatres each with its own personality.
 Catch a show at Bord Gais Energy Theatre if you’re into musicals.
 For Irish drama, stop by the Abbey Theatre or The Gate.
 For shows that feel a bit more fringe, check out Project Arts Centre.
 Smock Alley Theatre in Temple Bar is the oldest theatre in Dublin.

 Catch a music gig // Ireland is a musical country and there are tons of music venues to explore.
 Head to Whelan’s on Camden Street for free and paid music gigs across a variety of genres every evening.

 Literary Pub Crawl // Dublin is a literary city so book yourself in for the Literary Pub Crawl.
 You’ll stop at various pub in Dublin CIty Centre and learn about some of Dublin’s most colorful writers like Oscar Wilde, Brendan Behan, Patrick Kavanagh, James Joyce, and more.

 Shop til you drop // Shops stay open late on Thursdays in Dublin.
 Stroll down Grafton Street.
 Stop to watch the buskers and do a bit window shopping in an atmospheric setting.
 Shops are typically open until 8 pm on Thursdays.